All Article

 1. Treating the Tracker as a Reporting Tool Only

-If the progress tracker is updated only for managers or stakeholders, it loses its value for the team.
+If the tracker is updated only for managers or stakeholders, it loses its value for the team.
 It should be a shared workspace that supports collaboration, not just a reporting mechanism.

 2. Overloading the Tracker with Details